What is High Fidelity?-Defining quality audio reproduction.

 Buying a new hi fi should be exciting and fun, but keeping in mind a considered approach is always best.
 This requires good information explained properly by a true specialist.
 Finding a dealer you can trust to give you that advice, one who has a wealth of experience is paramount to getting a system that is right for you.

 At Living Sound I take the time to find out what your specific requirements are.
 I will listen and I will inform.
 Only then will I recommend a system that best suits your listening habits, room layout and decor.
 This process is important because I want my customers to experience long-term satisfaction from their purchase.
-This approach is the complete opposite to rushing in and buying what’s on offer at a general appliance store just because it's the latest deal.
+This approach is the complete opposite to rushing in and buying what’s on offer online or at a general appliance store just because it's the latest deal.

 A quality hi fi system will enrich your life, so it's really important to make sure you get the best quality for your budget, whether it's $1,000 or $10,000 plus.